raganwald/raganwald.github.com/_posts/2014-04-26-what-does-javascript-value.md

 }
 {% endhighlight %}

 Have you ever wanted to make an object's properties private while making its methods public?
-You wanted a proxy for the object.
+You wanted a proxy for the object:

-And here's a function that composes two or more objects:
+{% highlight javascript %}
+var stackWithPrivateState = proxy(stack);

+stack.array
+  //=> []
+stackWithPrivateState.array
+  //=> undefined

+stackWithPrivateState.push('hello');
+stackWithPrivateState.push('there');
+stackWithPrivateState.push('javascript');
+stackWithPrivateState.undo();
+stackWithPrivateState.undo();
+stackWithPrivateState.pop();
+  //=> 'hello'
+{% endhighlight %}

+The `proxy` function transforms an object into another object with a similar purpose.
+Functions can compose objects as well, here's one of the simplest examples:

 {% highlight javascript %}
 var __slice = [].slice;